Sarandeep2000/Logistic-Regression/README.md

 # Logistic-Regression
 This repository contains a code of Logistic Regression with LASSO and RIDGE regularization support.
-More details are in the code

 To import the Logistic Regression class, you have to import the following - "LogisticRegression.Logistic_Regression".
 Documentation about functionality is given in the code.